We found 6 female pelvic medicine specialists who accept Blue Cross/Blue Shield near Summit, NJ.

 Clinical interests: Menopause, Infertility, Bladder Infection, Female Urologic Disorders, Gynecological Problems

-Dr. Charbel Salamon is an urogynecology specialist.
-Patients rated him highly, giving him an average of 4.0 stars out of 5.
-His areas of expertise include gynecological problems, pelvic reconstructive surgery, and female urologic disorders.
-Dr. Salamon honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Viant.
-He studied medicine at Saint Joseph University of Beirut.
-For his professional training, Dr. Salamon completed a residency program at a hospital affiliated with the University of Medicine and Dentistry of New Jersey (UMDNJ).
-In addition to English, Dr. Salamon speaks French.
-He is affiliated with Morristown Medical Center, Atlantic Medical Group, and Overlook Medical Center.
+Dr. Charbel Salamon is a physician who specializes in urogynecology.
+Dr. Salamon's average rating from his patients is 4.0 stars out of 5.
+His areas of expertise include the following: gynecological problems, pelvic reconstructive surgery, and female urologic disorders.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Viant.
+Dr. Salamon attended Saint Joseph University of Beirut and then went on to complete his residency at a hospital affiliated with the University of Medicine and Dentistry of New Jersey (UMDNJ).
+In addition to English, he speaks French.
+He is professionally affiliated with Morristown Medical Center, Atlantic Medical Group, and Overlook Medical Center.

 Clinical interests: Clinical Trials, Incontinence, Female Urologic Disorders, Minimally Invasive Surgery, Pelvic ...
 (Read more)